OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 plot_taxa_summary:chart_type bar
 ```

-If you would like to make a pie chart instead, edit the the parameters file with nano to:
+If you would like to make a pie chart instead, edit the parameters file with nano to:

 ```sh
 plot_taxa_summary:chart_type pie
 ```
 ## Group assignment

 Everyone should bring their barcoded fasta file and mapping file to me.
-We'll run all samples together for visualizatoin.
+We'll run all samples together for visualization.

 ## Lunchtime Assignment

 Run an assembly of your metagenome over lunch.
 This can take a while and we'll need the data for section 4.
-Remember to make a small subset of the data and then run a few assmelies at different kmers to see which is best.
+Remember to make a small subset of the data and then run a few assemblies at different kmers to see which is best.
 If we are short on time, just use 25.
 For example:

 ```sh